Jabbar Muhammad: Professional career

 On April 27, 2025, Muhammad signed with the Jacksonville Jaguars as an undrafted free agent.
-He was waived on August 26 as part of final roster cuts.
-He was signed to the practice squad on August 27.
+He was waived on August 26, as a part of final roster cuts.
+Muhammad was re-signed to the team's practice squad the following day.
+He signed a reserve/future contract with Jacksonville on January 12, 2026.

+On August 30, 2026, Muhammad was waived by the Jaguars as part of final roster cuts and re-signed to the practice squad the next day.